compilatio/moodle-plagiarism_compilatio/README.txt

 - Added the possibility to analyse all documents in assign retroactively.
 - Update plugin to be compatible with Moodle 3.11.
 - Fix SQL Query to search document author for PostgresSQL.
+- Fix SQL Query to get not uploaded documents.

 QUICK INSTALL
 ================